 - Health Informatics

-Students who successfully complete one of these two certificate programs can also count the certificate courses toward the Master's Degree in Health Informatics and Management.
+Students who successfully complete either of these certificate programs can count the certificate courses towards the Master's Degree in Health Informatics and Management.

 To receive more information and connect with the program manager, please submit the request information form.